maldroid/hardware-hacking/index.md

 The password is 5 characters long and CPU runs at 16 MHz, which makes brute-forcing infeasible.
 So this code, theoreticaly, should work just fine.
 However, this course is all about hardware hacking this brings us to the first question...

 > *What's wrong with this code?
-How can having physical access to the device make cracking the password easier?*
+How can having a physical access to the device make cracking the password easier?*